NicHub/stewart-platform-esp32/doc/hexapod-kinematics.md

 \end{gathered}
 $$

-The coordinates of the platform joints after movement are called $\text{P1}_{i}$ and can be found by calculating the following dot product :
+The coordinates of the platform joints after movement are called $\text{P1}_{i}$ and can be found by calculating the following dot product:

 $$
 \text{P1}_{i}=\left(\text{P0}_{i}\cdot\text{Rx}\cdot\text{Ry}\cdot\text{Rz}\cdot\text{Txyz}\right) =